 It looks like wood, it smells like wood, it feels like wood… but does it GLUE like wood?
 MDF can be hard to work with.
 In this article, we’re looking at the best glues for your MDF projects.

 No time to read?
 The best glue for MDF projects is a high-quality PVA wood glue, or a strong construction adhesive, depending on your materials.

 MDF to MDF (or MDF to Wood): I recommend Elmer’s Carpenters Glue MAX

 MDF to Brick, Drywall, or other non-wood materials: I recommend Loctite Construction Adhesive

 MDF stands for Medium Density Fiberboard.
-It’s a composite material made from wood fibers and a glue or resin.
-Alhough it’s not technically wood, it’s made mostly from wood, and it has many of the same advantages that wood has, without some of the disadvantages.
+It’s a composite material made from wood fibers and either glue or resin.
+Although it’s not technically wood, it’s made mostly from wood, and it has many of the same advantages that wood has, without some of the disadvantages.

 It’s cheaper than hardwood, but it’s very dense and strong, thus making it a great choice for furniture and construction.

 The biggest advantage of MDF is its uniform density.
 This makes it great for construction processes where the exact weight of the wood needs to be known beforehand.
 It’s also used often for speaker housings for this reason.

 MDF is actually fairly easy to bond, the best glue to use is a PVA Wood Glue, which forms a bond stronger than the MDF itself.
 If your project is likely to be exposed to moisture, make sure you use a waterproof wood glue like Elmer’s Carpenters Glue MAX.